 Our shared values are deeply rooted in preserving our land and using it responsibly.
 Traditional uses of land and water have long offered a way for Hispanic families to thrive and are an important part of how we live in the world.
-Hunting, fishing, hiking, and herb and firewood gathering are important to Hispanic families across New Mexico.
+Hunting, fishing, and herb, piñon and firewood gathering are important to Hispanic families across New Mexico.
 Nuestro Gila, and our Hispanic heritage of coexisting with the natural world, are part of the history of New Mexico and the United States.

 Public lands are the birthright of every New Mexican and public involvement is the key to a thriving Gila.
 A successful forest plan must include our Hispanic voice to protect our heritage and traditional ways of life so that future generations can also enjoy the land and water that has been entrusted to us.